-Saint Martin's University has launched the Science Initiative to construct a new state-of-the-art science facility to increase the number of graduates with science, technology, engineering and math, or STEM, degrees in our region.
+Saint Martin's University launched the Science Initiative to construct a new state-of-the-art science facility to increase the number of graduates with science, technology, engineering and math, or STEM, degrees in our region.

 1 state-of-the-art science building to serve all Saint Martin's students